phpbrew/phpbrew/README.md

             $ phpbrew -d install 5.4.22

-    * see the required header files are in which location, by running:
+    * search for the location of the required header files:

             $ locate foobar.h

-    * see the required so files are in which location.
+    * search for the location of the required so files:

             $ locate foobar.so